I'm not the Immortal Artist. You are

 Changing the Art World - Focus to the Arts not the Politics of Art

-As Burning Man 2015 comes to an end it has been my irritation to see dozens of articles written on everything from bug infestations to earthquake hazards that could take place with so many people dancing in the desert.
+As Burning Man came to an end it had been my irritation to see dozens of articles written on everything from bug infestations to earthquake hazards that could take place with so many people dancing in the desert.
 In one case there was a report about a van that was driving to Black Rock City that said "Free Candy" on the side in bloody letters.
 The owners were participating in the crazy vehicles that are known to populate Burning Man, but stopped briefly in a California town on the way to visit friends.
 The outrage of frightened parents who took this "obvious parody" as real and called the police to protect their children was to say the least, IDIOTIC!
 The press coverage it got was even more so.
 In another case there was a series of articles written about the hazards to the ecosystem with so much smoke in the air.